 1/2 cup grated Parmesan cheese Cook pasta according to package instructions.
 Drain and transfer to a large bowl.
 Stir the beaten eggs and nutmeg into the pasta well: set aside.

 Spray the bottom and half way up the side of a 2 quart casserole dish or 9-inch square baking pan with nonstick cooking spray.
-Lay the prepared pasta in the bottom of the dish followed by the green beans evenly over the top: set aside.

 Preheat oven to 350-degrees F. In a large skillet, cook lamb, onion and garlic over medium heat until done.
 Drain if preferred but I leave the juices in the pan.
 Stir in the tomato puree, oregano, pepper and cinnamon.
 Reduce to low heat and simmer 5 minutes.